 At first, he denied the charges, but when the magistrates persisted, he finally broke and spilled his guts.
 Not only had he engaged in immoral union with the horse, he freely described dozens of unnatural acts with all manner of animals, a cow, two goats, five sheep, two calves and a turkey.
 He had been introduced to the practice by a fellow farm worker who had many fond memories of his youth on a farm back in England.

-It was so disgusting that one person describing the incident could only pen, “I forebear particulars.”
 However, the court insisted that Granger identify his sexual partners.
 The mare and the cows were easy, but Granger was unable to describe the other animals sufficiently for them to be identified.
 After his court appearance Granger repeated his confession to a group of ministers.

-Sex crimes were not unknown to the Puritans; the previous year two men had paid a heavy fine for raping two young girls.
-Granger's unnatural act was so grievous that it was worthy of the death penalty.
 The colonial leaders were intent on enforcing Leviticus 20:15 to the letter, so the animals that could be identified were were brought before Granger and slaughtered while he watched, thrown into a pit and buried.
 Immediately afterwards, Granger was hung.

 Thirty-two years later another Massachusetts seventeen-year old named Benjamin Gourd shared the same fate.
 His sentence read “the mare you abused before your execution in your sight shall be knockt [sic] in the head...”

 Back to that Billington guy.
-John Billington was an Englishman who traveled to the New World on the Mayflower and was one of the signers of the Mayflower Compact
+John Billington was an Englishman who traveled to the New World on the Mayflower and was one of the signers of the Mayflower Compact.

 The whole family were troublemakers from the beginning.
 While aboard the Mayflower his wife, Francis, made squibs and fired a musket while the ship was anchored off Cape Cod.
 Squibs are a miniature explosive device used in a wide range of industries, from special effects to military applications.
 It resembles a tiny stick of dynamite, both in appearance and construction, although with considerably less explosive power.